 The film will likely face some intense competition at the box office, and not just from Aquaman.
 The holiday season tends to be a popular premiere period for big-budget blockbusters, and Bumblebee will also see competition for younger audiences from Disney’s Mary Poppins Returns, which opens just a few days earlier.

-Updated on September 24, 2018: Added the new trailer for the film.
+Updated on November 27, 2018: Added a behind-the-scenes video for the film.